Unlimited Love

-Unlimited Love is the twelfth studio album by the American rock band the Red Hot Chili Peppers, released through Warner Records on April 1, 2022.
-Produced by Rick Rubin, the album marks the return of guitarist John Frusciante, who left the band in 2009 and rejoined in 2019.
-A second full studio album, Return of the Dream Canteen, was recorded during the same sessions and was released on October 14, 2022.
+Unlimited Love is the twelfth studio album by the American rock band Red Hot Chili Peppers, released through Warner Records on April 1, 2022.
+The album is the first with both guitarist John Frusciante since Stadium Arcadium (2006) and producer Rick Rubin since I'm with You (2011).
+Its six-year gap from The Getaway (2016) marks the longest between two Red Hot Chili Peppers albums to date.

 The first single, "Black Summer", was released on February 4, 2022, and became the Chili Peppers' fourteenth number-one on the Billboard Alternative Songs chart.
 "These Are the Ways" followed on March 31, 2022.
 A world tour began in June 2022.

 Unlimited Love received generally positive reviews.
 It debuted at number one in 16 countries, including the United States, where it was the Chili Peppers' first number-one album since Stadium Arcadium (2006).
+A second full studio album, Return of the Dream Canteen, was recorded during the same sessions and was released on October 14, 2022.

 Background

-Following the tour for their eleventh album, The Getaway (2016), the Red Hot Chili Peppers began writing their next album with their guitarist Josh Klinghoffer.
-However, the singer, Anthony Kiedis, and the bassist, Flea, were unhappy with their progress.
-They wondered if they could involve the guitarist John Frusciante, who had recorded several albums with the Chili Peppers but left in 2009 and moved into making electronic music.
+Following the tour for their eleventh album, The Getaway (2016), the Red Hot Chili Peppers began writing their next album with guitarist Josh Klinghoffer.
+However, singer Anthony Kiedis and bassist Flea, were unhappy with their progress.
+They wondered if they could involve their former guitarist John Frusciante, who had recorded several albums with the Chili Peppers but left in 2009 and moved into making electronic music.
 Frusciante said: "Flea had put the idea [of rejoining] in my head and I was sitting there with the guitar thinking that I hadn't written any rock music in so long.
 Could I still do that?"

 On December 15, 2019, the Chili Peppers announced that, after 10 years, Frusciante had rejoined, replacing Klinghoffer.
 In an interview, Klinghoffer said there was no animosity: "It's absolutely John's place to be in that band ...
 I'm happy that he's back with them."
 Flea said separating from Klinghoffer had been difficult, but that "artistically, in terms of being able to speak the same [musical] language, it was easier working with John.
 Getting back into a room and starting to play and letting the thing unfold… was really exciting."
 After reuniting with Frusciante, at his request, the band played through songs from their first three albums.
 The drummer, Chad Smith, said Frusciante "wanted to reconnect with the band that he fell in love with”, and Kiedis said the exercise was about getting "back to basics" and playing together without expectations.

 On February 8, 2020, Frusciante performed with the Chili Peppers for the first time in 13 years, at a memorial service held by the Tony Hawk Foundation for late film producer Andrew Burkle, son of billionaire Ronald Burkle.
 Shows were scheduled for three festivals that May, but were cancelled due to the COVID-19 pandemic.